Requesting Information from SCRA

 A person who has parental responsibility (i.e. is a relevant person) can ask for information held on behalf of their child.
 We must be sure that the request is on behalf of the child, we may seek the child’s consent for information to be provided to their parent, if we feel this is necessary.

 A request for information about yourself (or on behalf of your child) is called a subject access request.
-To make a subject access request, please write or email SCRA (as below).
+To make a subject access request, please email SCRA (as below).

 Please include your name, address, full details of the information or documents that you require.